nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > **💡 Notes:**
->- A session with a unique identifier of `[SESSION_ID]` has to exist before an activity can be created and assigned to it.
+>- A session with a unique identifier of `[SESSION_ID]` has to exist before an activity can be created and assigned to
+>  it.
 >- Each name in `[NAME1 NAME2 ...]` for the activity should be unique.
->- The names in `[PERSON_PAID]` and `[NAME1 NAME2 ...]` must also be associated with the session referenced by `[SESSION_ID]`.
+>- The names in `[PERSON_PAID]` and `[NAME1 NAME2 ...]` must also be associated with the session referenced by
+>  `[SESSION_ID]`.
 >- The names in `[PERSON_PAID]` and `[NAME1 NAME2 ...]` must only be a single word without whitespaces.
 >  - Example: `Alice Tan` is not allowed.
 >- The values in `[TOTAL_COST]` and `[COST1 COST2 ...]` can only have a maximum of 12 digits before
-   and 2 digits after the decimal point, if any.
+>  and 2 digits after the decimal point, if any.
 >- The values in `[GST_PERCENTAGE]` and `[SERVICE_CHARGE]` can only range from 0 to 100,
-   with a maximum of 3 digits before and 2 after the decimal point, if any.
+>  with a maximum of 3 digits before and 2 after the decimal point, if any.
+>- Given that the values can only be displayed up to 2 decimal places, rounding errors may seem to have occurred
+>  in the calculations.

 <br>